hphelion/documentation/devplatform/helion/CLI/ALS_Client_Reference.md

 <td>--max-corenode-wait-duration '3m'</td><td>Maximum time to wait for the core node to come up on cluster creation; defaults to 3 minutes.</td>
 </tr>
 <tr>
-<td>--subnet-id</td><td>ID of the subnet for the Constructor VM, the cluster created by cluster-create, and the DEA nodes added by dea-add.</td>
+<td>--subnet-id</td><td>ID of the subnet for the Constructor VM, the cluster created by create-cluster, and the DEA nodes added by add-role dea.</td>
 </tr><tr>
-<td>--subnet-name</td><td>Name of the subnet for the Constructor VM, the cluster created by cluster-create and the DEA nodes added by dea-add.</td>
+<td>--subnet-name</td><td>Name of the subnet for the Constructor VM, the cluster created by create-cluster and the DEA nodes added by add-role dea.</td>
 </tr><tr>
 <td>--upstream-proxy </td><td>Upstream proxy</td>
 </tr><tr>